 The display does not allow you to change the order of the cleaning modes, or how long they last for.
 You can’t see how long the brush head has been attached for or even the current date and time.

-Maybe I am asking too much, but I just expected the screen to be a bit more functional.
+Maybe I am asking too much, but it would be nice if the screen offered a bit more functionality.